therapyfit

 How Much Does Therapy Cost in Calgary?

-This guide covers current therapy rates in Calgary by credential type, what insurance typically covers, and your options if you need affordable or free mental health support.
+This guide provides current therapy rates in Calgary by credential type, explains what insurance typically covers, and outlines every option available if you need affordable or free mental health support.

 1. Current therapy rates in Calgary (2026)

-Therapy fees in Calgary aren’t regulated.
+Therapy fees in Calgary are not regulated by the government.
 Practitioners set their own rates.
-That said, rates tend to fall within predictable ranges based on credential type and experience.
+That said, rates tend to cluster within predictable ranges based on credential type and experience level.

-These rates are for individual therapy sessions.
-Couples therapy usually costs $50 to $100 more per session because sessions run longer (75 to 90 minutes).
-Psychological assessments (ADHD, learning disabilities, etc.) are priced separately and can run from $1,500 to $4,000+.
+These rates are for standard individual therapy sessions.
+Couples therapy typically costs $50 to $100 more per session due to the longer session length (75 to 90 minutes).
+Psychological assessments (ADHD, learning disabilities, etc.) are priced separately and can range from $1,500 to $4,000+.

 For a detailed comparison of what each credential means, see our guide on psychologist vs counsellor in Alberta.